 Each month, CGHS/SPCA’s Food Bank provides free pet food for hundreds of families who are experiencing financial hardships.
 “Lately, there has been an increased need for this service, so we are turning to the public for donations,” said Ron Perez, President/CEO of CGHS/SPCA.
 The shelter’s Food Bank is in need of dry cat and dog food.
-People who wish to donate may drop off food on Monday, Tuesday, Thursday, Friday, or Saturday from 9 a.m. until 4 p.m., or Wednesday or Sunday from 9 a.m. until 12 noon.
+People who wish to donate may drop off food any day between 11:30 a.m. and 4:00 p.m.
 CGHS/SPCA can also accept gift cards and cash donations to purchase food for the Food Bank.
 Animal food donations are tax-deductible and deeply appreciated.xx

 With the opening of the new Columbia-Greene Humane Society/SPCA, there are many new services being offered.
 The shelter will now be open seven days a week, from 11:30 a.m. to 4:00 p.m., including Sundays.

 The shelter hosts birthday parties for children who are in grades kindergarten through 6th.
 The parties include use of the shelter’s multi-purpose room for two hours, decorations, touring the shelter, a visit by a certified Therapy Dog International (TDI) canine, and as a special gift, the birthday boy or girl gets to name a cat or kitten.

 CGHS/SPCA's new facility includes a separate wing designed for boarding and doggie day care for the public.
 The boarding center is state-of-the-art and boasts large indoor dog enclosures with window views, outdoor play areas, and nature trails for leash walks.
 Each enclosure is equipped with the Mason Sani-System—the safest dog kennel system on the market today.
 CGHS/SPCA also offers a variety of grooming services to the public.